andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 Speaking to people in the background - very like the Quaker Model of disruptors at meeting

+It won't be for everyone.
+You need to manahge that too.

+---

+The right space

 ---

 He didn’t have to worry much about marketing / advertising as he was famous, had a massive network, and didn’t mind how big or small something was.